 For any wound, you should take the following steps:

 - Take care of the wound immediately, because even a minor wound can get infected if bacteria are allowed to build up in the wound site.
-If the wound is minor, you should give first aid at home.
+If the wound is minor, you should apply first aid at home.

 - If you get a puncture wound or step on a rusty nail, you should see a doctor immediately, because you may need a tetanus shot.
 If you don't know whether you're due for a tetanus shot, don't take any chances.
 Call your doctor.
 If the puncture wound is from a human or animal bite, seek emergency medical attention.
 If the cut is deep or has jagged edges, you may need stitches to close the wound.